-- Go to VPC Network >> External IP addresses from left navigation
+- Go to VPC Network >> External IP addresses from the left navigation.

 - Drop-down Ephemeral type and select static

-- Give the name and click RESERVE
+- Give the name and click RESERVE.

-- You will notice type is changed to Static
+- You will notice type is changed to Static.

-GCP VM is ready with the static external IP and WordPress, and the last thing to do is map domain to the static IP.
+GCP VM is ready with the static external IP and WordPress, and the last thing to do is map the domain to the static IP.

 Update Domain A Record

-- Go to domain registrar
+- Go to a domain registrar

 - Update the A record for your domain to the external IP you just reserved

 It may take some time to get propagated globally.
-You can use DNS record lookup tool to verify.
+You can use the DNS record lookup tool to verify.

 Performing Load Test

-Average response time = 597 ms
+Average response time = 695 ms

-This requires a little bit of time to setup and skills, but if you would like to save $$ per month, then I believe it’s worth it.
+I hope this gives you an idea of how to set up WordPress on the Google Cloud Platform.
+This requires a little bit of time to set up and skills, but if you would like to save $$ per month, I believe it’s worth it.

-Alternatively, if you don’t have time to setup or manage WordPress and at the same time want to enjoy Google Cloud, then you can try Cloudways managed hosting platform.
+Alternatively, if you don’t have time to set up or manage WordPress and at the same time want to enjoy Google Cloud, then you can try Cloudways managed hosting platform.